 Biden unveils LGBTQ+ initiatives ahead of Pride Month celebration

-Biden announced new initiatives to protect LGBTQ+ communities from attacks, help youths with mental health resources and homelessness and counter book bans, though the impacts may be limited.
+The Biden administration announced initiatives designed to protect LGBTQ+ communities from attack, help young people with mental health issues and homelessness, and counter book bans, though the effects may be limited.
+Biden was to discuss them at the event, which the White House had said would be the largest Pride Month celebration ever held there.

+Thousands of guests had been invited from around the country for an evening filled with food, games and other activities on the South Lawn.
+Queen HD the DJ was handling the music, and singer Betty Who was on tap to perform.

+But the nation's capital by late morning Thursday was under a "code purple" air quality alert, the fifth-highest level on the six-level U.S. air quality index, with authorities recommending that everyone limit their exposure to the hazardous smoke wafting south from Canada.
+District of Columbia schools canceled all outdoor activities for a second day Thursday, and the National Zoo also closed.

 The Human Rights Campaign, the nation's largest advocacy organization for lesbian, gay, bisexual, transgender or queer individuals, earlier this week declared a state of emergency for LGBTQ+ individuals in the United States and released a guidebook outlining laws it deems discriminatory in each state.